dtopuzov/automator/docs/cloud/BrowserStack.md

 The automator framework supports testing web and mobile apps on [BrowserStack](https://www.browserstack.com/).

-To mark test run as `BrowserStack` set folling in properties file:
+To mark test run as `BrowserStack` set following in properties file:
 ```
 environmentType=BROWSERSTACK
 ```

-Then you can use standart proeprties for local web testing such as:
+Then you can use standard properties for local web testing such as:
 ```
 baseUrl=https://github.com/
 defaultWait=10